open-edge-platform/virtual-edge-node/vm-provisioning/README.md

 - `CLUSTER="kind.internal"`: This variable is the FQDN of the orchestrator.

-#### 5.2: Interactive Onboarding Flow Configurations
+#### 5.2: NIO Configurations

-- `ONBOARDING_USERNAME="ONBOARDING_USER"`: This variable represents the username to start IO flow.
-The placeholder "ONBOARDING_USER" should be replaced with the actual username.
-- `ONBOARDING_PASSWORD="ONBOARDING_PASSWORD"`: This variable holds the password for the onboarding user.
-The placeholder "ONBOARDING_PASSWORD" should be replaced with the actual password.

-#### 5.3: Non Interactive Onboarding Flow Configurations

-Non Interactive Onboarding Project and User Configurations.
-These configurations would be used to automatically register the dynamically created Virtual Edge Node Serial Number.
+- `PROJECT_NAME="your-project-name"` : Non Interactive Onboarding Project configurations would be used to automatically register the dynamically created Virtual Edge Node Serial Number.

-- `PROJECT_NAME="your-project-name"`: This variable specifies the name of the project associated with the non interactive onboarding flow configurations.
-- `PROJECT_API_USER="actual_api_user"`: This variable indicates the username for accessing an API.
-- `PROJECT_API_PASSWORD=""`: This variable is intended to store the password for the API user.
-It is currently empty and shouldbe populated with the actual password.

-#### 5.4: VM Resource Configurations
+#### 5.3: VM Resource Configurations

 Specify the resource allocations for virtual machines (VMs) to be provisioned.